Presbyopia Treatment Edison

 Presbyopia Symptoms and Causes

 You can’t escape presbyopia, even if you have had no previous vision problems.
 It is an age-related process believed to stem from a gradual thickening and loss of flexibility of the natural lens inside your eye.
-The changes actually occur within the proteins in the lens, making the lens harder and less elastic over time.
+The changes occur within the proteins in the lens, making the lens harder and less elastic over time.
 Age-related changes also take place in the muscle fibers surrounding the lens.
 With less elasticity, your eyes have difficulty focusing up close.

 Presbyopia is commonly treated with corrective lenses, commonly referred to as reading glasses.
-If you previously wore corrective lenses for nearsightedness, you may need bifocals in order to correct your presbyopia as well.
+If you previously wore corrective lenses for nearsightedness, you may need bifocals to correct your presbyopia as well.
 These multi-focal lenses allow you to transition smoothly from distance to near vision without having to change to a different pair of glasses.

 For those unconcerned with the convenience of multi-focal lenses, reading glasses may be your best choice for close work, especially if you normally wear contact lenses.

 You can also choose from a variety of contact lens options, such as multi-focal or mono-vision lenses, to treat the condition.
-When you visit with Edison ophthalmologists, Dr. Hitesh K. Patel and Dr. Himanshu S. Shah for your comprehensive eye examination, they will happily discuss all your options to help you choose the one that is best for you.
+When you visit Edison ophthalmologists, Dr. Hitesh K. Patel and Dr. Himanshu S. Shah for your comprehensive eye examination, they will happily discuss all your options to help you choose the one that is best for you.

 There are also a variety of surgical treatments for presbyopia, including:

-- Conductive keratoplasty (CK), which uses radio waves to reshape the corneal curvature, improving near vision.
+- Conductive keratoplasty (CK), uses radio waves to reshape the corneal curvature, improving near vision.
 CK is performed on a single eye.

 - Cataract surgery: While you may not have cataracts, the procedure for refractive lens exchange is identical to the surgical procedure for removing cataracts.